iamlost127/ee511_project/README.md

-# ee511_project
+# Flappy Bot
-An AI agent to play FlappyBird
+An AI agent to play Flappy Bird